alexeibex/alexeibex.github.io/Contracts.md

 </details>

+- <span style="color:red">**Class Discussion**</span>
+  - No Enforceable Contract

 #### Equitable Relief, Quantum Meruit
 - When a contract employee is discharged, the employee may either sue on the contract for damages for the breach, or, if he so elects, he may regard the action of the employer as indicating a purpose on his part to repudiate the contract, may accept the repudiation and recover upon a quantum meruit the value of his services as if the special contract had not existed.
+- Damages in a quantum meruit claim are measured by the reasonable value of the plaintiff’s services.

 #### Case: *[Posner v.
 Seder](Link)*

 <details><summary><i>Case Brief</i></summary>
   <ul>
     <li><b>Overview:</b> An employer's exceptions to a judgment in favor of an employee in his action to recover wages were sustained.
 When the employee treated the employment contract as repudiated, he was entitled to the value of all services less wages that were paid.</li>
     <li><b>Facts:</b> Under the contract between parties, ∆ were to employ the π for one year and pay him for his services $17 a week.
 Also without extra pay , to work overtime at said shop not more than two hours in one day and not more than two months in aggregate for the year. ∆ broke the contract by the discharge of the π.  </li>
-    <li><b>Issue:</b> Whether π can recover on the doctrine of quantum meruit for the value of only a part of his services rendered in teh extra hours named in the contract?</li>
+    <li><b>Issue:</b> Whether π can recover on the doctrine of quantum meruit for the value of only a part of his services rendered in thh extra hours named in the contract?</li>
     <li><b>Rule:</b> An innocent party can sue on the contract for damages for the breach or he may regard the action of the ∆ as indicating a purpose on their part to repudiate the contract, may accept the repudiation and recover upon a quantum meruit the value of his services as if the special contract had not existed.</li>
     <li><b>Conclusion:</b></li>
     <li><b>Notes/Concepts:</b></li>